 - 1. The different levels that the inputs to valuation techniques are used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: The quotation (unadjusted) of the same assets or liabilities that can be acquired by the company in an active market on the measurement date A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The fair value of the Group's investment in publicly traded or OTC stocks is included. - Level 2: It refers to the directly or indirectly observable input value of asset or liability, except for those quotations included in Level 1. - Level 3: The unobservable inputs of assets or liabilities. - 2.
+The fair value of the Company's investment in publicly traded or OTC stocks is included. - Level 2: It refers to the directly or indirectly observable input value of asset or liability, except for those quotations included in Level 1. - Level 3: The unobservable inputs of assets or liabilities. - 2.
 Please refer to Note 6 (7) for the fair value of investment property carried at cost. - 3.
-Financial instrument not measured at fair value: - Include the book value of cash and cash equivalents, notes receivable, accounts receivable (including the interested parties), other receivable, short-term borrowings, long-term borrowings, notes payable, accounts payable, other accounts payable and lease liabilities as reasonable approximation of fair value. - 4.
-The related information for financial and non-financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities is as follows: - (1) The Group classifies them based on the nature of assets and liabilities, and the information is as follows:
+Financial instrument not measured at fair value: - Include the book value of cash and cash equivalents, notes receivable, accounts receivable (including the interested parties), other receivable, short-term borrowings, short-term notes payable, Notes payable, accounts payable and other accounts payable as reasonable approximation of fair value.

+- 4. The related information for financial and non-financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities is as follows: - (1) The Company classifies them based on the nature of assets and liabilities, and the information is as follows:

-December 31, 2021 Level 1 Level 2 Level 3 Total Assets Repeatable fair value Financial assets at fair value through profit and loss Equity securities \$ - \$ - \$ 26,726 \$ \$ 26,726 December 31, 2020 Level 1 Level 2 Level 3 Total Assets Repeatable fair value Financial assets at fair value through profit and loss Equity securities \$ - \$ - \$ 32,456 \$ 32,456
+December 31, 2021 Level 1 Level 2 Level 3 Total Assets Repeatable fair value Financial assets at fair value through profit and loss Equity securities \$ - \$ - \$ 26,726 \$ 26,726 December 31, 2020 Level 1 Level 2 Level 3 Total Assets Repeatable fair value Financial assets at fair value through profit and loss Equity securities \$ - \$ - \$ 32,456 \$ 32,456

-- (2) The methods and assumptions adopted by the Group to measure fair value are as follows: - A. The fair value of other financial instruments is obtained by valuation or reference to quotation from counterparties. - B. When assessing non-standardized and less complex financial instruments, the Group adopts valuation techniques widely used by other market participants.
-The parameters used in the valuation models for this type of financial instruments are usually observable market information. - C. The output of valuation models are estimates, and the valuation techniques may not reflect all factors affecting the financial instruments and non-financial instruments held by the Group.
+- (2) The methods and assumptions adopted by the Company to measure fair value are as follows: - A. The fair value of other financial instruments is obtained by valuation or reference to quotation from counterparties. - B. When assessing non-standardized and less complex financial instruments, the Company adopts valuation techniques widely used by other market participants.
+The parameters used in the valuation models for this type of financial instruments are usually observable market information. - C. The output of valuation models are estimates, and the valuation techniques may not reflect all factors affecting the financial instruments and non-financial instruments held by the Company.
 Therefore, the estimates of valuation models will be adjusted according to additional parameters, such as model risk or liquidity risk.
-Based on the management policies of the Group's valuation model at fair value and the related control procedures, the management believes that to fairly present the fair value of financial and non-financial instruments in the consolidated balance sheet, adjusting valuation may be appropriate and necessary.
+Based on the management policies of the Company's valuation model at fair value and the related control procedures, the management believes that to fairly present the fair value of financial and non-financial instruments in the individual balance sheet, adjusting valuation may be appropriate and necessary.
 Price information and parameters used in valuation are carefully assessed and they are appropriately adjusted according to the current market conditions. - 5.
 There were no transfers between Level 1 and 2 in 2021 and 2020. - 6.
 The following table shows the changes in Level 3 in 2021 and 2020:

-2021 2020
+2021

-Equity instruments Equity instruments
+Ea quity instruments

-January 1 \$ 32,456 \$ 28,160
+January 1 \$ 32,456

-Income recognized in profit or loss
+Income recognized in profit or loss (Note) 3,270

-(Note) 3,270 4,296

-Payment on shares refunded by capital
+Payment on shares refunded by capital decrease ( 9,000)

-decrease (9,000)

-December 31 \$ 26,726 \$ 32,456
+December 31 \$ 26,726

-37 .
-64